Mary-Wood/Election_Analysis/README.md

 ## Summary
 The analysis of the election shows that:
-  -There were 369,711 votes cast in the election.
+  - There were 369,711 votes cast in the election.
-  -The candidates were:
+  - The candidates were:
     1. Charles Casper Stockham
     2. Diana DeGette
     3. Raymon Anthony Doanne
-   -The candidate results were
+   - The candidate results were
-    -Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
+    - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
-    -Diana DeGette received 73.8% of the vote and 272,892 number of votes.
+    - Diana DeGette received 73.8% of the vote and 272,892 number of votes.
-    -Raymon Anthony Doanne received 3.1% of the vote and 11,606 number of votes.
+    - Raymon Anthony Doanne received 3.1% of the vote and 11,606 number of votes.
-  -The winner of the election was:
+  - The winner of the election was:
-    Candidate 2, Diana DeGette who received 73.8% of the vote and 272,892 number of votes.
+    - Candidate 2, Diana DeGette who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview